karmaniverous/stan-core/.stan/imports/stan-cli/stan.requirements.md

 - Combine mode (`-c/--combine`): include `<stanPath>/output` inside archives and remove on‑disk outputs after archiving (archives remain).
 - Always restore workspace invariants on exit (TTY handlers, raw mode, cursor).

+Script execution environment (required):

+- CWD: Spawn scripts with `cwd` set to the repo root containing the resolved `stan.config.*`.
+- Shell: Spawn with `shell: true` (platform default shell).
+- PATH augmentation (hard requirement):
+  - Before each script spawn, stan‑cli MUST prepend the following to the child’s PATH so repo dependencies are preferred and available without global installs:
+    - `<repoRoot>/node_modules/.bin`
+    - Each ancestor `<dir>/node_modules/.bin` walking upward to the filesystem root (nearest first, then parents) — this mimics npm’s script resolution in monorepos/workspaces.
+  - Cross‑platform:
+    - Use `path.delimiter` for concatenation (`:` on POSIX, `;` on Windows).
+    - Set the environment variable key as `PATH` (Node normalizes case‑insensitively on Windows).
+  - Stability:
+    - Do not rewrite or wrap user commands (no implicit `npm exec`/`npx`); simply provide PATH so binaries like `cross-env` resolve locally.
+    - If no `node_modules/.bin` directories exist (e.g., Yarn PnP), augmentation is a no‑op; scripts may still invoke via the package manager or nested npm scripts.
+  - Non‑goals:
+    - stan‑cli MUST NOT add user toolchains (e.g., `cross-env`) as runtime dependencies; resolution must rely on the target repo’s installation.
+  - Precedence:
+    - The augmented PATH MUST ensure local `.bin` entries take precedence over global binaries.

 NEW — System prompt source (required; hard‑guarded):

 - Flags: `-m, --prompt <value>` where `<value>` ∈ {'auto' | 'local' | 'core' | <path>}, default 'auto'.